OE-FET/Origin-Scripts/README.md

 ### The `step` convention
-This convention only applies to EG-OFET data.
-Some of the filenames employ the `step` convention.
-This is simply a convention to keep filenames short while keeping track of the sequence of liquids that have been injected in an EG-OFET.
-Suppose, for example, that we inject first ultrapure water (10 minutes), then saline solution (5 hours), and then ultrapure water again (1 day).
-How would we distinguish the measurement files?
+The `step` data filename convention is only used on EG-OFET data filenames.
+This convention aims to keep filenames short while keeping track of the sequence of liquids that have been injected in an EG-OFET.
+Suppose, for example, that we inject ultrapure water for the first 10 minutes, then saline solution for the next 5 hours, and then finally ultrapure water for the next day.
+Using the step convention, the data filenames would look like this (if we assume one measurement per minute):

-Let's suppose that we have finished the 10 minute ultrapure water injection and are 2 minutes in the saline solution experiment: One method is to name the file e.g. `<transistor parameters>_up-H2O_10-min_ss_2-min_<measurement parameters>`.
-But with such a convention the filenames would get very big, once we injected more and more liquids.

-With the step convention, we would simply write `step_2_ss_2-min`. `Step 2` means that this liquid (saline solution in this case) is the **second** liquid to be injected and the rest of the filename (2-min) represents the **exposure time** in that specific liquid.

-Since we mentioned that our sequence consists of ultrapure water (10 minutes), then saline solution (5 hours), and then ultrapure water again (1 day).
-The overall measurements would look like this (if we assume one measurement per minute):
 - `<transistor parameters>_step_1_up-H2O_1-min_<measurement parameters>`
 - `<transistor parameters>_step_1_up-H2O_2-min_<measurement parameters>`
 - ...